maddy023/mhathesh.github.io/content/posts/cloudrun-part1.md

 # description: ""
 # image: ""
 lastmod: 2024-11-06
-showTableOfContents: false
+showTableOfContents: true
 tags: ["GCP","Github Actions", "CI/CD"]
 title: "Part 1: Setting the Stage: Your Cloud Run Setup Adventure"
 type: "post"
-draft: true
+# draft: true
 ---
-### Part 1: Setting the Stage: Your Cloud Run Setup Adventure

 In this blog, we’ll dive into setting up a CI/CD pipeline for deploying applications to Google Cloud Run.
 Cloud Run provides a fully managed serverless environment for containerized applications, making it ideal for scalable, microservices-based deployments.
 This guide walks through configuring a GitHub Actions workflow that builds, pushes, and deploys Docker images to Cloud Run, with added steps for rollback in case of failures.

 Whether you're looking to streamline deployments or improve reliability with automated rollbacks, this step-by-step tutorial will help you set up a robust pipeline for Cloud Run deployments.